-We aim to partner with the Australian Institute of Refrigeration Air Conditioning and Heating and the Low Carbon Living Cooperative Research Centre, on behalf of the PRIME initiative, to begin roadmapping our journey to a future Net Zero Energy HVAC industry.
+We partnered with the Australian Institute of Refrigeration Air Conditioning and Heating and the Low Carbon Living Cooperative Research Centre, on behalf of the PRIME initiative, to map the journey to a future Net Zero Energy HVAC industry.
 This will help deliver industry commercial needs, while addressing current challenges for a sustainable, energy-efficient future.

-The initial Phase 1 project is to identify a wide range of technology options, consistent with a future Net Zero Energy HVAC industry, and quantify the possible benefits in different climates and building archetypes.
-We will use computer simulation to model the hour-by-hour HVAC energy consumption of different scenario technologies, in different representative buildings, in each of the main capital cities/climate zones.
-Alternative approaches will be compared against current best practice.
+We identified a wide range of technology options, consistent with a future Net Zero Energy HVAC industry, and quantify the possible benefits in different climates and building archetypes.
+We also used computer simulation to model the hour-by-hour HVAC energy consumption of different scenario technologies, in different representative buildings, in each of the main capital cities/climate zones.
+Alternative approaches were compared against current best practice.

-A subsequent phase 2 project is expected to investigate the possible drivers and challenges involved in transitioning toward identified scenarios, with a view to developing a widely supported industry roadmap.
+A subsequent phase 2 project will investigate the possible drivers and challenges involved in transitioning toward identified scenarios, with a view to developing a widely supported industry roadmap.

 This research will provide the HVAC industry with:

 - data that can be used for developing industry strategy and responses

 - a framework for positioning industry research needs